la3za/k5cbq-k3ng_cw_keyer-2024-03-20/README.md

   * 2,3,4 letter words
   * QSO words
 * Command Line Interface, Keyboard Interactive Receive Practice

+Search for "LA3ZA Training" in code to find the 11 places affected in the code (10 in k3ng_keyer.ino and 1 in keyer_settings_k5cbq.h)

 See [Groups.io discussion in april 2024](https://groups.io/g/radioartisan/topic/105448040)